Schedule for homeschool.

 First off, make sure to subscribe below for your free printable for this daily homeschool schedule:

 It’s pretty self-explanatory what we do on Monday through Friday looking at the schedule above.
 I was following my morning routine pretty much on the dot before recent events took place.

 However, I do have some extra tips and why I found this schedule great that works for my family.
 And why it’s important to plan fun activities for your kids and schedule them breaks throughout the day.

 Picking what works for your child is best.

 Not every child is the same.
 I’ve been seeing a ton of suggestions on blogs for a homeschool routine lately.

-That’s why I made the printable editable.
-My advice is to have reading and a learning activity first.
+This printable isn’t editable, unfortunately.
+My advice is to have a reading and a learning activity first.
 The morning right after breakfast is the perfect time to read.